UNESCO Intangible Cultural Heritage food culture around the world

 Belém in Brazil is situated across 39 islands – this feature provides a diversity of local food products such as seafood, açaí, cocoa and pupunha.
 The city has a famous historic food market, Ver-o-Peso, where food-related events are held.

 In spite of UNESCO’s reluctance to consider many food nominations for the IHC list some countries have managed to have their traditional food or food festivals put on the list.
-This list includes 36 foods, food festivals and Cities of Gastronomy inscribed on the lists.
+This list includes 38 foods, food festivals and Cities of Gastronomy inscribed on the lists.
+UNESCO has recently added several new food-related sites to its Intangible Cultural Heritage list.

 Airag – Mongolia